Elliptic fibrations on K3 surfaces: Existence of elliptic fibrations with infinite automorphism groups on K3 surfaces

 \section{Existence of elliptic fibrations with infinite automorphism groups on K3 surfaces}

 Further, $X$ is a K3 surface over an algebraically closed field $k$.

 Let $c\in S_X$ be a primitive isotropic $nef$ element.
-By the theory of elliptic surfaces, e.g., see \cite[Ch.
-VII]{S} (or by Global Torelli Theorem for K3 surfaces, if $\cha k=0$), the group $\Aut(c)$ of automorphisms of of the elliptic fibration $|c|:X \to \bp^1$ is an abelian group $\bz^{r(c)}$, up to finite index, where
+By the theory of elliptic surfaces, see e.g.\cite[Ch.
+VII]{S} (or by Global Torelli Theorem for K3 surfaces, if $\cha k=0$), the group $\Aut(c)$ of automorphisms of of the elliptic fibration $|c|:X \to \bp^1$ is, up to finite index, the abelian group $\bz^{r(c)}$ where